docusealco/docuseal/docs/webhooks/form-webhook.md

       },
       "opened_at": {
         "type": "string",
-        "format": "date-time"
+        "description": "The date and time when the submitter opened the signing form.", "format": "date-time"
       },
       "completed_at": {
         "type": "string",
-        "format": "date-time"
+        "description": "The date and time when the submitter completed the signing form.", "format": "date-time"
       },
       "declined_at": {
         "type": "string",
-        "format": "date-time"
+        "description": "The date and time when the submitter declined the signing form.", "format": "date-time"
       },
       "created_at": {
         "type": "string",
-        "format": "date-time"
+        "description": "The date and time when the submitter was created.", "format": "date-time"
       },
       "updated_at": {
         "type": "string",
-        "format": "date-time"
+        "description": "The date and time when the submitter was last updated.", "format": "date-time"
       },
       "submission": {